AustralianTechLobby/Constitution/README.md

 7. A person nominated as a candidate for election as an office-bearer or as an ordinary committee member of the association must be a member of the association.

 ## 16: Secretary
-1. The secretary of the association must, as soon as practicable after being appointed as secretary, lodge notice with the association of his or her address.
+1. The secretary of the association must, as soon as practicable after being appointed as secretary, lodge notice with the association of their address.
 2. It is the duty of the secretary to keep minutes (whether in written or electronic form) of:
   - all appointments of office-bearers and members of the committee, and
   - the names of members of the committee present at a committee meeting or a general meeting, and